Golf Simulator Cost Calculator – How much do Golf Simulators Cost?

 Costs of DIY vs Package Golf Simulators

 You will usually save money by taking a do it yourself approach, though there are some great deals where savings can be made.
-See the EYE XO deal below from Shop Indoor Golf.
+See the EYE XO deal from Shop Indoor Golf.

 Package deals can allow you to pick up several great components all in one purchase, and takes out a lot of the guess work too.

-The biggest saving you’ll probably make is by constructing your own metal frame enclosure.
+he biggest saving you’ll probably make is by constructing your own metal frame enclosure.
 The components you’ll need for this are:

 • 1 inch diameter metal piping or EMT